Hello.

 Additional Time Series Charts & Reports

-These tools heavily rely on React, NodeJS, PostgreSQL, and are enhanced with Material UI (Table & UIX Grid) & Styled Components.
-They also feature React Query, Sequelize, Fuse.js, Recharts and Chart.js.
-The dashboards are hosted on Netlify & Heroku, attachment storage is on AWS S3 Buckets, and user authentication is handled through Auth0.
+Built primarily with React, NodeJS, and PostgreSQL, these tools are enhanced by Material UI (including Table & UIX Grid) and Styled Components.
+They also incorporate React Query, Sequelize, Fuse.js, Recharts, and Chart.js.
+The dashboards are hosted on Netlify and Heroku, utilize AWS S3 Buckets for attachment storage, and leverage Auth0 for user authentication.

 Source Code & Live Demo Available on Request